sanjeet724/recipe-app/README.md

 * Selecting a recipe(s), shows all the ingredients (unqiue) in an alphabetical order
 * De-selecting a recipe(s) hides the corresponding ingredients
 * The ingredient list is updated based on the user selection
+* If nothing is selected, we just see the recipe list

 ## Libraries used
 * React for building the UI and managing state